agentsix1/VIP-Plus-Chat/README.md

 - Added a message to Messages for no-args
 - Added TAG for %VERSION% for the message no-args
 - Broadcasting blacklist messages has been disabled by default
+- Added Chat Names to swear toggle tab complete
+- Added Chat Names to swear add/rem/del/etc.... tab complete
+- You are no longer allowed to add ':' as a swear word or replacement word
+- Checks were added for additional :'s in the swear dictionary
+- Added some additional anti dupe swear word protection
+- Added a new system to convert your config from v0.8.6 -> v0.8.7 with out losing data

 **Bug Fixes**
 - [BUG FIX] Fixed the an error when typing /vpc with out arguments